Interview: Indian Immigration in the Time of Trump

 You say at several points in the book that Indian success in America is not because of inherent traits, but rather the factors that led to Indian immigration.
 Were you consciously trying to stress that message?

 SC: It’s for a number of reasons.
 It is almost the singular message of the book.
-I really wrote the book for an Indian audience, because there are many myths in Indians about themselves, and we needed to address that.
+We really wrote the book for an Indian audience, because there are many myths in Indians about themselves, and we needed to address that.
 The way we put it, we call it triple selection.
 Indians call it hierarchy.
 The caste system, the complete inequality with access to education formed over the past 150 years, and in that group you have this ultra-competitive exam system — and most people coming over here have come through that ultra-competitive system.
 And then the U.S. lets in certain people.
 The people who are here are extremely fortunate not to be here — they’ve been fortunate their entire lives.
 Of course they’re going to do well.
 America is really getting a lot of talent for relatively little money.
 This group is pretty innovative, all of them are rising to the tops of their professions.
 There’s a lot of talent here.
 And that talent is in service of America.
 But these people were bloody lucky.
 They’re lucky there, and they’re lucky here.
 And for us it was important to say that.

 NS: Our goal in the book was to be data driven.
 That’s what actually comes out of the data.
 There’s no evidence for a secret sauce.
 Yes, you can identify some — There are kinship ties and trust networks.
 I don’t want to say that sociological or cultural factors are irrelevant, but I think that even in those cases — they’re a relatively small part of the story.
 The biggest predictor is education, and Indians in America are really highly educated.
 We said, okay, let’s look at the data.
 And then that story emerged.
 I think it surprised us.
 I think there’s a huge lesson there for the United States as a whole — if you want to make America great again, you should really improve education for everyone.